drain99/vscode-perfetto-trace/README.md

-# Perfetto UI Extension for Visual Studio Code (Unofficial)
+# Unofficial Perfetto UI Extension for Visual Studio Code

 A VS Code extension that adds the ability to open and view perfetto-compatible trace files within VS Code.